PawseySC/jupyter-on-nimbus/README.md

     #If you make a mistake answering the prompts, cancel (control+c) and rerun the `ansible-playbook` command.

-## Ensure your Jupyter Notebook is running as intended
+## Open a web browser and access your Jupyter notebook

-Once you have run the above, you will have followed instructions to create a port forwarding on your computer, then open a web browser to localhost:8888 to access your Jupyter notebook.
+Once you have run the above, you can use the token generated and login to your Jupyter notebook from a web browser using your instance IP address and the port 8888, e.g. `146.118.XX.XX:8888`

 On the notebook console, you should see all the files in your current working directory.
 Start a new Python 3 kernel to begin using your notebook.
 All libraries/packages as well as output data will be saved under your current working directory.

+You may need to append your module path to use the correct library paths, for e.g.:

+    import sys
+    sys.path.append('/usr/lib/python3.8')
+    sys.path.append('/usr/local/lib/python3.8')

+ou may also have a different version of Python on your instance, to the one on the container.
+Ensure that they are the same versions by updating the one on your instance, or choosing a container that has the same version of Python as the one on your instance.

+## Check for current notebooks

+    singularity exec /data/containers/datascience-notebook_latest.sif jupyter notebook list

+## Stop notebook

+    singularity exec /data/containers/datascience-notebook_latest.sif jupyter notebook stop 8888

 ## Notes